 - ½ cup powdered sugar

-- 1 teaspoon vanilla
+- 1/2 teaspoon vanilla extract

-- 1 ½ cups whipped cream
+- 1 ½ cups whipped cream, or thawed Cool Whip

 - 10 Oreo cookies, crushed